Biden aims to vaccinate 70% of American adults by July 4 - WTMJ

 Individual states have made similar shifts internally to account for changing demand.
 Last week, Washington state changed the way it allocates coronavirus vaccine to its counties.
 Previously the state doled out supplies to counties proportionate to their populations.
 But now amounts will be based on requests from health care providers.

-AP Writer Melinda DeSlatte in Baton Rouge, Louisiana contributed to this report.
+Associated Press writer Melinda Deslatte in Baton Rouge, Louisiana, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.